Heather Locklear Hospitalized After Driving Porsche Into A Ditch In Thousand Oaks

 She was transported into Los Robles Hospital & Medical Center with minor injuries.

-Police said Heater Locklear was sober, and that drugs or alcohol were not involved in the accident.
+Police said Heather Locklear was sober, and that drugs or alcohol were not involved in the accident.

 History of Substance Abuse and Depression

 The actress, known for starring in numerous 80s and 90s TV shows such as T.J.
-Hooker, Dynasty and Melrose Place, has been arrested on suspicion for driving under the influence of medication back in September 2008 in California.
+Hooker, Dynasty, and Melrose Place, has been arrested on suspicion for driving under the influence of medication back in September 2008 in California.
 She was pulled over after a resident reported seeing the actress “driving erratically” while leaving a parking lot.
 In talking with the actress, the officer who arrived at the scene noticed that she “seems to be under the influence of something,” according to the Telegraph.

 Heather Locklear was then brought to the police station where she was tested for alcohol and drugs.